 More information about Taiwan is available on the Taiwan Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-In 1979, the United States changed its diplomatic recognition from Taipei to Beijing.
-In the U.S.-P.R.C.
-Joint Communique that announced the change, the United States recognized the Government of the People's Republic of China as the sole legal government of China and acknowledged the Chinese position that there is but one China and Taiwan is part of China.
-The Joint Communique also stated that within this context the people of the United States will maintain cultural, commercial, and other unofficial relations with the people on Taiwan.
+The United States and Taiwan enjoy a robust unofficial relationship.
+The 1979 U.S.-P.R.C.
+Joint Communique switched diplomatic recognition from Taipei to Beijing.
+In the Joint Communique, the United States recognized the Government of the People's Republic of China as the sole legal government of China, acknowledging the Chinese position that there is but one China and Taiwan is part of China.
+The Joint Communique also stated that the people of the United States will maintain cultural, commercial, and other unofficial relations with the people on Taiwan.
+The American Institute in Taiwan (AIT) is responsible for implementing U.S. policy toward Taiwan.

 The United States does not support Taiwan independence.
 Maintaining strong, unofficial relations with Taiwan is a major U.S. goal, in line with the U.S. desire to further peace and stability in Asia.
-The 1979 Taiwan Relations Act provides the legal basis for the unofficial relationship between the U.S. and Taiwan, and enshrines the U.S. commitment to assisting Taiwan in maintaining its defensive capability.
-The United States insists on the peaceful resolution of cross-Strait differences and encourages dialogue to help advance such an outcome.
+The 1979 Taiwan Relations Act provides the legal basis for the unofficial relationship between the United States and Taiwan, and enshrines the U.S. commitment to assist Taiwan in maintaining its defensive capability.
+The United States insists on the peaceful resolution of cross-Strait differences, opposes unilateral changes to the status quo by either side , and encourages dialogue to help advance such an outcome.

 U.S. Assistance to Taiwan

-U.S. commercial ties with Taiwan have been maintained and have expanded since 1979.
+The United States has maintained and enhanced its commercial ties with Taiwan since 1979.
+Taiwan is the United States’ 11th largest trading partner, and the United States is Taiwan’s largest foreign investor.
 Taiwan enjoys Export-Import Bank financing, Overseas Private Investment Corporation guarantees, normal trade relations status, and ready access to U.S. markets.
-The American Institute in Taiwan has been engaged in a series of trade discussions that have focused on protection of intellectual property rights and market access for U.S. goods and services.
-The United States and Taiwan have signed a trade and investment framework agreement.
+AIT has been engaged in a series of trade discussions that have focused on protection of intellectual property rights and market access for U.S. goods and services.
+The United States has a trade and investment framework agreement with Taiwan under the auspices of AIT and the Taipei Economic and Cultural Representative Office in the United States.

 Taiwan's Membership in International Organizations

-The U.S. maintains unofficial relations with the people on Taiwan through the American Institute in Taiwan (AIT), a private nonprofit corporation, which performs citizen and consular services similar to those at diplomatic posts.
-The Director of AIT is Christopher J. Marut; other principal officials are listed on AIT's site.
+The United States maintains unofficial relations with the people on Taiwan through the American Institute in Taiwan, a private nonprofit corporation, which performs citizen and consular services similar to those at diplomatic posts.
+The Director of AIT is Christopher J. Marut.
+Other principal officials are listed on AIT's site.

 Taiwan maintains the Taipei Economic and Cultural Representative Office in the United States at 4201 Wisconsin Avenue, NW, Washington, DC 20016 (tel: 202-895-1800).